pnavab/university-of-github/Argparse-Tutorial-(Python)/README.md

 Before creating any endpoints, let's add some argparse functionality in.

 # Setting up Argparse
 Argparse is a Python library for adding command line arguments as flags to a Python file.
-We will create custom flags for the Uvicorn run command, logging verbosity, and optionally disabling a certain functionality.
+We will create custom flags for the Uvicorn run command and verbosity of logs.

 We'll start off by creating a new file, `args.py`, which will hold a function to parse the terminal for the flags we will define and store the values accordingly.